-Are there any convictions that will automatically ban me from reconnecting with my child or grandchild in family court?
+Are there any convictions that will automatically ban me from reconnecting with my child or grandchild?

 HOW WILL THIS AFFECT MY CHANCES OF GETTING CUSTODY OR VISITATION?

 Judges are hesitant to give custody to someone who has engaged in domestic violence, and will consider any history of domestic abuse against your child, the other parent, or a partner.